tokensmith/tokensmith/README.md

  - Environment variables can be set as, `export allowLocalUrls=false`

 #### Start Postgres and Kafka
-Start database and kafka.
 ```bash
 make run
 ```

 #### Stop Postgres and Kafka
-Stop database and kafka.
 ```bash
 make stop
 ```